-- November 4, 2019: we've submitted our launch application for the SOC-i mission!
+November 4, 2019: We've submitted our launch application for the SOC-i mission!
 A 212 page document detailing every aspect of the spacecraft's design so far.
-Happy reading, NASA.
+Happy reading, NASA.AACT hosts a Preliminary Design Review for the SOC-i mission.

-- October, 2019: AACT hosts a Preliminary Design Review for the SOC-i mission.
-A group of faculty and industry professionals critiqued our design, and offered a ton of great feedback.
-A huge milestone for the team as we near the launch application.
+October, 2019: A group of faculty and industry professionals critiqued our design, and offered a ton of great feedback.
+A huge milestone for the team as we near the launch application.AACT hosts a Systems and Requirements Review for the SOC-i mission.

-- February, 2019: AACT hosts a Systems and Requirements Review for the SOC-i mission.
-We put together a team of faculty and industry professionals to assess our mission plan and help us shape the scope, ConOps and implementation plan for our first mission.
-Lots of work to do now to turn it into reality.
+February, 2019: We put together a team of faculty and industry professionals to assess our mission plan and help us shape the scope, ConOps and implementation plan for our first mission.
+Lots of work to do now to turn it into reality.The Birth of AACT

-- July, 2018: AACT's funding proposal is accepted by the College of Engineering.
+July, 2018: The idea for AACT was conceived in April, 2018.
+Many team names were bandied about over malted beverages, and a proposal for funding was eventually submitted to the College of Engineering using the Aeronautics & Astronautics CubeSat Team.
+In July, AACT's funding proposal was accepted by the College of Engineering.
 Houston, we have a space program.
-Fun fact: One of the co-founders was literally at the Johnson Space Center when he got this phone call.
+Fun fact: One of the co-founders was literally at the Johnson Space Center when he got the phone call.

 - T. P. Reynolds, K. Kaycee, B. Barzgaran, M. Hudoba de Badyn, S. Rice, E. Hansen, A. Adler, B. Acikmese and M. Mesbahi, “ Development of a Generic Guidance Navigation & Control System for Small Satellites: Application to HuskySat-1, ” AIAA Space Forum, Orlando, FL, 2018.